Skip to main content

 A simple exact-match evaluator for math:

-from rllm.experimental.eval.types import EvalOutput
+from rllm.eval.types import EvalOutput

 class ExactMatchEvaluator: